viviandotdev/ObsidianVault/30 Slipbox/Combinations of strengths.md

 **Braindump, Summary, & Reference Notes**
 *Write out everything that comes to mind.
 A summary in a way that you understand at this point in your life.
 Be sure to include the notes you took if you already took them.*

-This reminds of a concept that I think Paul Grahm mentioned.
+This reminds of a concept that I think Paul Grahm mentioned or is it from millionaire fastlane?
 For example it is almost impossible to be a top 1% basketball player.
 You have to work extremely hard and better than 99% of the people in the world
 However if you combine your strengths/skills there is less competietion.